bsdlabs/ssh-hardening/server.md

-    sudo -s # we need root for most of this cp -a /etc/ssh /etc/ssh.bak # backup ssh config just in case pkg install -y security/py-ssh-audit # install ssh-audit (you can make intall if you like)
+    sudo -s # we need root for most of this cp -a /etc/ssh /etc/ssh.bak # backup ssh config just in case pkg install -y security/py-ssh-audit # install ssh-audit (you can make install if you like)

 ## Enable and start sshd, then run ssh-audit, saving the output